chrisgrieser/nvim-spider/README.md

 -- default values
 require("spider").setup {
 	skipInsignificantPunctuation = true,
-	consistentOperatorPending = false, -- see "Consistent Operator-pending Mode" in the README subwordMovement = true,
+	consistentOperatorPending = false, -- see the README for details subwordMovement = true,
-	customPatterns = {}, -- check "Custom Movement Patterns" in the README for details }
+	customPatterns = {}, -- see the README for details
+}
 ```